ThomasLastName/quality-of-life/README.md

 red_errors()
 ```

 or, if you already have a `usercustomize.py` file, consider adding the above code to it.
-Additionally, in the source code for `warnings.py` (also in your `Lib` folder), I recommend modifying the definition of `_showwarnmsg_impl` so that warnings will print in yellow
+Additionally, in the source code for `warnings.py` (also in your `Lib` folder), I recommend modifying the definition of `_showwarnmsg_impl` as follows so that warnings will print in yellow

 ```
 #